Belgium: 1 Project

 Bentley’s ‘Flying Bees’ | Bentley | Environmental protection

-Bentley Motors’ historic site in Crewe is already famous for producing the models that have carried its “flying B” emblem on the bonnet for one hundred years, but thanks to a new biodiversity initiative, the company is now creating a buzz with the introduction of 120,000 “flying bees” of a different kind.
-With the help of local beekeepers, two national hives, which are collectively home to 120,000 British Apis Mellifera honey bees, have been successfully installed on grassland at the edge of the Bentley site.
+Bentley Motors’ site in Crewe is already famous for producing the models that have carried its “flying B” emblem on the bonnet for one hundred years, but thanks to a new biodiversity initiative, the company is now creating a buzz with the introduction of over 300,000 “flying bees” of a different kind.
+With the help of local beekeepers, four national hives, collectively home to British Apis Mellifera honey bees, have been successfully installed on grassland at the edge of the Bentley site.
 The area has been sown with bee friendly wild flowers – and as it borders the Cheshire countryside, it is proving to be the perfect habitat for the bees, who are settling in well and showing promising signs for the first honey harvest at the end of the summer.
-Each hive has the potential to create around 15kg – or approximately 50 jars of honey.
-Bentley plan to expand their Bee population in due course.

 Carbon Neutral | Bentley | Environmental protection

-Bentley have achieved Carbon Neutral status for the period 2018.
+Bentley have achieved Carbon Neutral status for the period 2018 and 2019.
 The certification from the Carbon Trust, which confirms that the company meets the internationally recognised PAS 2060 standard for carbon neutrality, reflects measures taken by the company to reduce the carbon emitted in its operations, including the use of renewable electricity.
 100% of Bentley’s electricity is generated by either on-site solar panels or purchased as certified green electricity.
-Also from Quarter 4 2019 all of Bentley’s gas supplies have been converted to ‘Green Gas’.
+Also, from Quarter 4 2019 all of Bentley’s gas supplies have been converted to ‘Green Gas’.
 All emissions that cannot be eliminated are compensated with high quality offsets.

 To secure the PAS 2060 certification, Gold Standard carbon credits have been purchased to offset the emissions that occur during the manufacturing process.
 The quantity and quality of these credits have been independently verified by the Carbon Trust, the world’s leading independent certification body for carbon footprints.